CoreLathe/Armature-7_Traces/README.md

 **Contact**

 Evaluate a trace.
-If Sinterform generated error modes surprise you, DM your domain for a custom generation.
+If Sinterform generated error modes surprise you, contact me for a custom generation with the domain of your choice.

 Website: www.corelathe.com
 Email: nick@corelathe.com